threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 }
 ```

-The `score` and `risk` fields of the JSON response contains the risk of the IP address.
-This IP address was not found in any denylist or it was reported as a malicious IP address by the user, but the risk score is high.
+The `score` and `risk` fields of the JSON response contain the risk of the IP address.
+Threat Jammer did not find the IP address was not in any denylist or any user reported as a malicious IP address, but the risk score is high.
 The `reason` field contains the reason for the risk score.

 > **It's also possible to [search for the IP address in the Threat Jammer site](https://threatjammer.com/info/2.58.149.174) or use the [Testing site of the User API](https://dublin.api.threatjammer.com/docs#/Data%20assesment/assess_ip_v1_assess_ip__ip_address__get).**

 ### Option 2: Using the Autonomous System and Datacenter endpoints

-The Autonomous System and Datacenter endpoints return detailed information about the Autonomous Systems, Datacenters and network prefixes that host the IP address.
-These endpoints return a full list of details, so this endpoint is helpful for researchers, analysts, forensics, and other people who want to learn more about the context where IP address come from.
+The Autonomous System and Datacenter endpoints return detailed information about the Autonomous Systems, Datacenters, and network prefixes that host the IP address.
+These endpoints return a complete list of details, so this endpoint is helpful for researchers, analysts, forensics, and other people who want to learn more about the context where IP addresses come.

 To [get the details of the Autonomous System prefix of the previous user's IP address](https://dublin.api.threatjammer.com/docs#/Autonomous%20Systems%20information/query_asn_prefix_information_v1_asn_prefix_post):